Main Phone: (775) 328-3310

 NO REFUND OF FEES FOR A CANCELLED EVICTION OR

-FAILURE TO RESPOND TO DEPUTY'S ATTEMPTS TO ARRANGE FOR SERVICE.
+FAILURE TO RESPOND TO OUR ATTEMPTS TO ARRANGE FOR SERVICE.